Structural MRI & relaxometry

 Functional connectivity maps between the selected ‘seed’ regions of interest in the sham-lesioned and unilateral 6OHDA lesioned rats (Parkinson’s disease model).
 There is a general loss of bilateral connectivity in the lesioned brains compared to shams particularly for the striatum (CpU) and the sensorimotor cortex (S2 and M1).
 (Robert Westphal)

-Functional MRI (fMRI) – Statistically significant increases (red-yellow) and decreases (blue) of BOLD contrast in the rat brain during a non-noxious sensory stimulation of the paw.
-The largest activation is in the cortical forepaw area (yellow ‘blob’) but other regions of the brain are also responding.
+Functional MRI (fMRI) – Statistically significant increases (red-yellow) of BOLD contrast in the rat brain during a non-noxious sensory stimulation of the paw.
+The largest activation is in the cortical forepaw area (yellow centre of ‘blob’).

 To corroborate the MR imaging, tissue can be processed histologically to measure various biomarkers, such as for example those for inflammation, myelination, neuronal density, neurogenesis or cell death.
 This ability to combine in vivo and ex vivo investigations in same subjects by following up non-invasive MRI with post-mortem methods is one of the most valuable translational features of preclinical imaging.

 Decreased myelin basic protein (MBP) and luxol fast blue (LFB) myelin staining in a mouse model of cuprizone (CPZ)-induced demyelination (compared to controls, CTRL).
 The same mice were previously imaged by MR revealing widespread changes in regional brain volumes, relaxometry and diffusion parameters. (from: Wood et al. 2016 PeerJ 4, e2632)